Adopted from the book on PLS-SEM by Hair, Hult, Ringle, and Sarstedt.

 Measurement error: the difference between the true value of a variable and the value obtained by a measurement.

 Measurement invariance of composite models (MICOM) procedure: a series of tests to assess invariance of measures (constructs) across multiple groups of data.
-The procedure comprises three steps that test different aspects of measurement invariance:** (1) configural invariance (i.e., equal parameterization and way of estimation), (2) compositional invariance (i.e., equal indicator weights), and (3) equality of composite mean values and variances.
+The procedure comprises three steps that test different aspects of measurement invariance: (1) configural invariance (i.e., equal parameterization and way of estimation), (2) compositional invariance (i.e., similar composite scores), and (3) equality of composite mean values and variances.